Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 }
 ```

-Adding this code to your LuaL_loadbuffer hooks allows you to dump Lua scripts.
-However, there is a problem with that method above.
-LuaL_loadbufffer supports passing a file buffer OR plain Lua text in the buff parameter.
+Adding this code to your luaL_loadbuffer hooks allows you to dump Lua scripts.
+However, there is a problem with the method above. luaL_loadbufffer supports passing a file buffer OR plain Lua text in the buff parameter.
 You will likely crash if you try to create a file with plain text passed in the buff parameter.
 I haven't ran into this issue yet, so I can't provide a definitive solution.

 One solution could be to check the size of the buffer with strlen.
 If the script is compiled it should have a length of 5 and the text "LuaQ" when converted to a string.